joahlback/joahlback.github.io/_posts/2020-9-1-how-information.md

 ---
 layout: post
-title: How information about foreign aid affects public spending decisions: Evidence from a field experiment in Malawi
+title: "How information about foreign aid affects public spending decisions: Evidence from a field experiment in Malawi"
 ---

 - with Brigitte Seim and Ryan Jablonski